Circle-RoPE: Cone-like Decoupled Rotary Positional Embedding for Large Vision-Language Models: Method

-To construct a cone-like structure that effectively decouples the text token indices from the image token indices, we first transform the centered image token coordinates $C'$ into polar coordinates and project them onto a 2D circle.
-During this transformation, the angular position of each point on the circle is determined by a combination of its spatial-origin angle (SA) and grid-index angle (GA), while the radius $R$ remains flexible.
-The resulting 2D circular structure is illustrated in Figure~\ref{img:method}(b).
+To construct a cone-like structure that effectively decouples the text token indices from the image token indices, we first transform the centered image token coordinates $C'$ into polar coordinates and project them onto a 2D annulus.
+During this transformation, the angular position of each point on the annulus is determined by a combination of its spatial-origin angle (SA) and grid-index angle (GA), while the radius $R$ remains flexible.
+The resulting 2D annular structure is illustrated in Figure~\ref{img:method}(b).
 We detail the calculation of these two angles and the radius in the following.

 \textbf{Angle Calculation:} We combine two complementary angles to balance spatial structure with index information, determining the transformed angle for each image token index: